gdpelican/inline_translation/README.md

 ## Usage

-Babbel supplies several helper methods to make your translating life easier.
+Inline Translation supplies several helper methods to make your translating life easier.

 To mark a field on an object as translatable, simply add